-Cybercrime is undoubtedly one of the fastest growing crimes in the world and it continues to impact businesses from all industries.
+Cybercrime is undoubtedly one of the fastest-growing crimes in the world and it continues to impact businesses in all industries.
 Unless you want your company or firm’s name to end up in the headlines as a result of a security breach, you need to be aware of the most up-to-date cybersecurity tips and best practices.

-Still, there are a number of ways to prevent cyber attacks.
+Still, there are a number of cybersecurity tips that will help you prevent cyber attacks.

-Here, we’ve compiled a list of cyber security tips and best practices for you to implement and share with others.
-We’ll continue to update this list to help keep our readers secure.
+Here, we’ve compiled a list of the top cybersecurity tips and best practices for you to implement and share with others.
+We’ll continue to update this list to help keep your business secure.

 1. Keep software up-to-date